ang9009/polaroids/README.md

 ## Folder structure

-There are three main directories: the `bot` directory, the `db-api` directory, and the `shared` directory.
+There are three main directories: the `bot` directory, the `backend` directory, and the `shared` directory.

 - `bot` contains everything relevant to the polaroids Discord bot.
-- `db-api` contains everything relevant to the API that interacts with the Postgres database, which stores data about the bot's settings and the images it archives.
+- `backend` contains everything relevant to the API that interacts with the Postgres database, which stores data about the bot's settings and the images it archives.
 - `shared` contains error codes and response interfaces that are shared between